 - A freely accessible online interactive training platform with learning modules on employment for autistic jobseekers, VET teachers/trainers and employers.

 - The first European-wide digital map of autism associations and companies already employing or who are willing to employ autistic candidates.

 - A European network of autism associations, trainers, VET schools and employers.

 - A project website with the above-mentioned outputs as well as a YouTube page featuring the voices of the project’s autistic jobseekers and their pathways to employment.

 Through these objectives, the ASP project will promote diversity and inclusion in employment while also increasing the potential to boost the EU’s labour force and economy.

-Five partner organisations have come together for Autism Spectrum Pathways: PAGS (Belgium) – project coordinator – alongside four other partners: Help Autism Association (Romania), Synapsis Foundation (Poland), Autism-Europe (Belgium) and Babel Idiomas (Spain).
+Five partner organisations have come together for Autism Spectrum Pathways: PAGS (Belgium) – project coordinator – Help Autism Association (Romania), Synapsis Foundation (Poland), Autism-Europe (Belgium) and Babel Idiomas (Spain).